 The lifespan of this species is around 8 years in the wild.

 Mississippi kites have two whistle-like calls.
 One sounds like ‘phee-ti-ti’, while the other one sounds like ‘phee phew.’
+The call of this kite can take an intense note.

 The IUCN Red List of Threatened Species has kept this species in the ‘Least Concern’ category.